 As I have already noted, the saprobic fungi are recyclers par excellence, but they are also among the world's greatest opportunists, and don't restrict their attentions to naturally occurring dead wood and leaves.
 Where there is a trace of moisture, their omnipresent spores will germinate, and the hyphae arising from them will attack food and fabric, paper and paint, or almost any other kind of organic matter.
 Some of their metabolites (mycotoxins) are extremely dangerous - even carcinogenic - if they contaminate food (Chapter 21 - Mycotoxins in Food and Feed).
 And parasitic fungi cause the majority of serious plant diseases (Chapter 12 - Fungal Plant Pathology in Agriculture and Forestry), as well as some diseases of animals and people (Chapter 23 - Medical Mycology).

 Fortunately, there is a brighter side to fungal intervention in human affairs: we have

 harnessed the biochemical virtuosity of the saprobic fungi in the production of beer,

-wine, bread, some gourmet cheeses, soy sauce, some antibiotics and immunosuppressants, organic
+wine, bread, some gourmet cheeses, soy sauce, some antibiotics and

 acids, and many other useful chemicals.
 Fungi are even being used to convert plant waste